ShayShang/Pytutorial/README.md

-# Pytutorial
+# PytuTorial
-this is just an example  repository
+This is just an example  repository.